renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ![Raptors Symbols](../images/proto_banner_raptors.png)

-The Raptor's Protectorate is, like the Commonwealth, a vibrant alliance of many peoples, and the strongest (native) nation on their Plane.
+The Raptors' Protectorate is, like the Commonwealth, a vibrant alliance of many peoples, and the strongest (native) nation on their Plane.
 Unlike the Commonwealth, however, they are not an enlightened alliance of peaceful expansion and voluntary inclusion; instead, they are an alliance of necessity, formed centuries ago to resist raids by the Shaded-Sea People, and now absorbing the refugees created by the Goblin Empire's conquest of the Ruby Plane.

 [[abstract]]
 |
-|An alliance formed between the Raptors and Ratfolk of the Ruby Plane to resist the Shaded-Sea Peoples; more recently, they've absorbed waves of refugees from the Goblin Empire's conquests.
+|An alliance principally formed between the Raptors and Ratfolk of the Ruby Plane to resist the Shaded-Sea Peoples, now being joined by other minor nations and absorbing waves of refugees from the Goblin Empire's conquests.
 |
 |---
 |